rowanmanning/rowanmanning.com/content/posts/2020-12-02-i-like-rss/index.md

 ## Audrey (2020–???)

 I didn't really read a lot through the pandemic, but through October and November my reading increased markedly.
 Several of my friends and colleagues are publishing Weeknotes, and I was feeling left out.
-I started publishing my own, and at the same time my reading massively increased.
+[I started publishing my own](https://rowanmanning.com/weeknotes/), and at the same time my reading massively increased.
 I don't yet know whether this is sustainable, but I used that and [my recent enjoyment of side projects](/posts/yeehaw) to do something inadvisable.

 I built my own feed reader and named it [Audrey](https://github.com/rowanmanning/audrey#readme).

-{{< image src="/posts/i-like-rss/audrey.png" alt="A screenshot of the Audrey home page, showing unread entries from my feeds" link="https://github.com/rowanmanning/audrey#readme" >}}
+{{< image src="/posts/i-like-rss/audrey.png" alt="A screenshot of the Audrey home page, showing unread entries from my feeds" link="https://github.com/rowanmanning/audrey#readme" caption="Audrey's interface is stripped back, similar to Stringer.
+I'd like to keep it this way" >}}

 This was a fun project to work on, and regardless of whether I stick with it, for now I have a feed reader that does things _exactly_ the way I want them: